PIRATES, CASTAWAYS AND CODFISH

 Captain John Bennett RN – who was Poole born and bred, a Captain in the Royal Navy.
 He is thought to have lived in a tenement on Bennett’s Lane.

 Governor Woodes Rogers – a Poole boy who at the age of 28 commanded two ships on a round the world voyage in 1708.
-He went as a privateer and later in life, became Governor of the Bahamas.
+He went as a privateer and later in life, became Royal Governor of the first colony of the Bahamas.

-Their lives are well researched and documented but we think there is still more to learn.
-Since this was such an important era in the development of Poole, we think these stories of seamanship and how Poole and its port grew and changed should be revisited and brought to a wider audience.
+The mariners’ lifetimes were fairly well documented and each was extraordinary in its own way.
+We chose to use their maritime experiences as a metaphor for Poole’s maritime history in those days.
+This was a very important era in the development of Poole, we felt these stories of seamanship and how Poole and its port grew and changed across the period should be re-visited and brought to a wider audience through our project.

 Pirates, Castaways and Codfish: Poole’s Maritime History

 In the late C16 and early C17, Poole was a port with less than 2000 people living here.
-Clustered around the port and the quayside was a church, a wool house, a Customs house and many narrow streets and alleys running back off the quay.
-It had a road system similar to today and the town was virtually surrounded by water.
-There was a big ditch behind the town that stretched from Holes Bay through the area known as Poole Park and through to Parkstone Bay.
+Clustered around the port and the quayside were the church, the wool house, a Custom house and many narrow streets and alleys running back off of the quay.
+It had a road system recognisable today and the town was virtually surrounded by water.
+There was a big ditch behind the town that stretched from Holes Bay through the area known today as Poole Park and through to Parkstone Bay.
+The ditch was said then to be no longer than an arrow’s flight, and to fill with water at high tide.

 Life was hard with an average life span of 28 years or thereabouts.
 Many people who worked the land for a living had to have a second income in order to survive and many became fishermen.